-The language code for data tables can only be chosen at the time of the database creation by selecting one of the four options in the Language Code field.
-The language code will affect the result of LIKE operations in a query.
-The language options include ASCII compatible (English), BIG5 compatible (Traditional Chinese), JIS + Half Corner compatible (Japanese (Shift JIS + Half Corner)), GB code compatible (Simplified Chinese), Latin code (ISO-8859-1) compatible, Latin code (ISO-8859-2) compatible, Cyrillic code (ISO-8859-5) compatible, or Greek code (ISO-8859-7) compatible.
-For more in-depth information, refer to the SQL Command and Function Reference.
+The language code for data tables is determined at the time of the database creation by selecting one of the four options in the Language Code field.
+It cannot be changed later.
+The language code affects the result of LIKE operations in a query.
+The language options include ASCII compatible (English), BIG5 compatible (Traditional Chinese), JIS + Half Corner compatible (Japanese (Shift JIS + Half Corner)), GB code compatible (Simplified Chinese), Latin code (ISO-8859-1) compatible, Latin code (ISO-8859-2) compatible, Cyrillic code (ISO-8859-5) compatible, Greek code

+(ISO-8859-7) compatible, Japanese code (EUC-JP) compatible or Simplified Chinese (GB18030) compatible.
+For more in-depth information, please refer to the SQL Command and Function Reference.
 This value is required when the database is started.
 Once a database has been created, there is no way to change the language code unless the database is recreated; changing this setting for an existing database has no effect.
 This setting corresponds to the DB_LCode keyword in the dmconfig.ini file.
 The default value is ASCII Compatible.